dougzu/Ozone-One/README.md

 For a dial with additional cutouts, such as to show the date or day of the week, my homemade dial wouldn't work as well.
 It'd probably be better to buy a dial blank.

 The final watch was assembled wihtout any special tools.
-While I purchased a seconds hand, I ultimately didn't use it on because I was really struggling to get it secured on the movement's post, and didn't want to damage what was already there.
+While I purchased a seconds hand, I ultimately didn't use it because I was struggling to get it secured on the movement's post, and didn't want to damage the dial.
 I don't need the seconds hand, anyways.

 ---